sayedihashimi/sayedha-sandbox/README.md

 ## ✅ Step 3: Launch the Sandbox

 Double-click the `.wsb` file.

-Windows Sandbox will start and run `install-tools.bat` to install and configure the tools.
+After the sandbox is started open a command prompt to run `install-tools.bat`.
+You'll need to close and re-open VS Code after everything is installed to get .NET working.

 You’ll see the console window stay open so you can monitor progress.